ayoubsvbri/ayoubsabri.github.io/resume/index.md

 * **Arduino Developer Intern**, [CERAH] <font size="2">(May-June 2016)</font>

 	Implemented a speed measurement system for a machine checking the resistance of wheelchair wheels.
-Helped with the design of a laser scanner which allows the digitization of prosthetic interlocking devices.
+Helped with the design of a laser scanner which allows the digitalization of prosthetic interlocking devices.

 ---